Frequently Asked Questions

 Q. Are there minimum recommendations for image quality that our LGA may be required to meet?

-A. Yes, Grant applicants will be required to adhere to the Australia and New Zealand Policing Advisory Agency’s (ANZPAA) Police Recommendations for CCTV Systems, and the local interpretation guide produced by WA Police to assist with implementing these recommendations under the State CCTV Strategy.
+A. Yes, Grant applicants will be required to adhere to the Australia and New Zealand Policing Advisory Agency’s (ANZPAA) Police Recommendations for CCTV Systems, and the local interpretation guide produced by the WA Police Force to assist with implementing these recommendations under the State CCTV Strategy.
 A range of documents that will assist you are available on our website.

 Q. Can the funding be used for ANPR / Thermal Imaging cameras?